 When You Will Get Your Tax Refund

-However, you can estimate when you’ll receive your funds.
-The IRS issues most refunds less than 21 days after filing, according to the agency.
-So generally, you can expect to get your tax refund about three weeks after you file your tax return.
+You can estimate when you’ll receive your funds — the IRS issues most refunds less than 21 days after filing.
+So generally, you can expect to get your tax refund within about three weeks after you file your tax return.

 The IRS website offers a “Where’s My Refund?” tool that enables you to track your refund after you’ve filed your income tax return.
 You can also track your refund through the IRS2Go app with the same information.
 You will see one of the following statuses on the site:

 To track your refund, you’ll need your Social Security number, your filing status and the exact amount of your refund.

 For filing status, you’ll have to choose from the following options: